mighkel/TAK-Server/VPS-LXD-SETUP-NOTES.md

 **16 INSTALL TAK SERVER ON TAK CONTAINER**
 ---

-I might just link to another doc here.
+I might just make and link to another doc here.
 We'll see.
 It's well-covered elsewhere, and I don't recall anything unique to containers that isn't already covered above, but I'm sure there is, especially when getting into certs.

+Here is some of the container-specific info though.

+I haven't been able to push from my local machine directly to the containers yet, so I use WinSCP to transfer the RPM to the host, and then push it to the container.

+Starting from the temp folder on the host, push the RPM to the container:

+~$ `cd /home/[USER]/xfer/`
+~/xfer$ `lxc file push takserver-[X.X]-RELEASE[XX].noarch.rpm tak/root/`

+Access the container:

+$ `lxc exec tak bash`

+Locate the RPM in the root directory, and follow the TAK Server Guide to install.

 **17 ADD TAK CERTS TO HAPROXY**
 ---

-I haven't had to so far, but I'm only using the self-signed certs, and they're passing-thru and working.
+(placeholder)  I haven't had to so far, but I'm only using the self-signed certs, and they're passing-thru and working.
 I'll leave this here for when I go down the LetsEncrypt path.
 That's just something I haven't dug into yet.